puneet4840/DevOps-/0 - DevOps Fundamentals/7 - Agile Model.md

 Frameworks Agile philosophy ko real-life process mein badalte hain — jisme roles, rules, tools, time, meetings, sab kuch clearly defined hota hai.

+**Tools used for Scrum and Kanban**

+Jira, Trello are both used for Scrum and Kanban.

 **Why do we need Framework in Agile?**